 - 12.1.
 Knowing where children are during school hours is an extremely important aspect of Safeguarding.
-Missing school can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children. - 12.2.
-All academies work with us to monitor attendance carefully and address poor or irregular attendance without delay. - 12.3.
+Persistent absence and missing school can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children. - 12.2.
+All academies work with us to monitor attendance carefully, be mindful of signs of abuse, and address poor or irregular attendance without delay. - 12.3.
 When a child who is known to be at risk is missing unexpectedly, the academy should make a home 'safe and well' check as soon as possible and which must be on the same day.
-This check may be conducted by the academy, or by the police or a social worker. - 12.4.
+A Risk Assessment should be completed prior to the visit see Appendix F. This check may be conducted by the academy, or by the police or a social worker. - 12.4.
 Where the check is conducted by the academy, risk assessments will be in place to ensure staff are not exposed to harm through lone working Appendix G. - 12.5.
 Attendance is monitored daily and pupils who are missing from school without permission for 10 days are reported to the Local Authority. - 12.6.
 DSLs should monitor patterns and reasons for non attendance.
-DSLs are encouraged to be tenacious in securing evidence of absence and to question children, parents and other professionals e.g General Practitioners showing awareness of disguised compliance in safeguarding. - 12.7.
+DSLs are encouraged to be tenacious in securing evidence of absence and to question children, parents and other professionals e.g General Practitioners showing awareness of disguised compliance in safeguarding.

+12.7.
 If a child is missing and the 'safe and well' check does not provide assurance the Principal or DSL must contact the Police for a safe and well check.
 The academy must then follow appropriate procedures for responding to these situations as set out by the Local Authority Safeguarding Partnerships.